A parameterized algorithm for $K_r$-factors in graphs of high minimum degree: Introduction

 Our proof uses a number of tools.
-For parameterized algorithms, we use the color-coding technique from Alon, Yuster and Zwich~\cite{AYZ95} for searching small $K_r$-tilings and the perfect hash functions from Fredman, Kolm\'os, and Szemer\'edi~\cite{FKS}.
-We also use Edmonds algorithm~\cite{Edmonds} for finding matchings of certain size.
-Our structural analysis uses the absorbing method and the regularity method.
-Here we describe it below in more details.
+For parameterized algorithms, we use the color-coding technique from Alon, Yuster and Zwick~\cite{AYZ95} for searching small $K_r$-tilings and the perfect hash functions from Fredman, Kolm\'os, and Szemer\'edi~\cite{FKS}.
+To illustrate our proof strategy we first state the following result, which clearly implies Theorem~\ref{thm:main}.